manoharahk/TizenRT/os/arch/README.txt

   o Architecture-Specific Code
   o Summary of Files
   o Supported Architectures
-  o Configuring TinyAra
+  o Configuring TizenRT

 Architecture-Specific Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The TinyAra configuration consists of:
+The TizenRT configuration consists of:

 o Processor architecture specific files.
 These are the files contained in the arch/<arch-name>/ directory discussed in this README.